 Installation Electrical Safety

 Electrical Safety and How It Affects The Installation Process

-Here at Gutter Cover of Kansas City, we are always looking for ways to better our installation process.
+Our team at Gutter Cover Kansas City is always looking for ways to better our installation process.
 It’s not uncommon to come across electrical wires and dealing with electrical safety when installing our gutter guard.

 Our goals include keeping the home safe as well as keeping our installation crews safe.
 That’s one of the reasons why we have monthly meetings, to discuss findings that could help better any system we have in the company.
 Electrical safety will be one of the topics we discuss at the next meeting.

 Below are some photos that Matt our installation manager took while he was out at a job.
 The photos show an example of him using a rubber mat on a live wire to create a barrier between him and the electricity.
 Furthermore, we want to help educate to be aware of the surroundings.
 Looking for anything such as branches that might be touching the lines.
 This helps ensure safety while working around the wire.

 So why a rubber mat?